All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Taking your BPC-157 on the road requires planning.
 See our complete for general medication travel tips that also apply to peptides.

 Short trips (1-3 days).
 A medical cooling pouch with gel packs keeps your vial cold.
-Pack the vial upright and secure so it does not roll around.
+Pack the vial upright and secure so it doesn't roll around.
 Check the pouch temperature periodically.

 Longer trips.
 Request a hotel room with a mini fridge.
-Verify it is actually cold when you arrive.
+Verify it's actually cold when you arrive.
 If no fridge is available, use a Frio cooling wallet, which maintains a stable temperature through evaporation for 24-48 hours.

 Flying.
 Carry your peptide in your carry-on bag.
 Checked luggage is exposed to extreme temperatures.
 Have your prescription or provider letter available.
 TSA permits injectable medications with documentation.